MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/trigger-refresh.md

 >[!NOTE]
 >If the scheduled daily refresh didn't get the latest data, it's likely due to your sign-in token being expired.
-This issue will resolve itself as soon as you log back into CSI, and you can use manual refresh to get the latest data.
+This issue will resolve itself as soon as you log back into Customer Service Insights, and you can use manual refresh to get the latest data.

 For more information on data mapping settings, see [Map your data to custom entities and fields](map-data.md).